 Sight and hearing centres are located across Dorset.
 They provide an opportunity for you to look at equipment and devices that may help you to remain safe and independent.

-If you struggle to get out of the house and need a sight test or hearing test in your own home, we have information in our directory.
+If you struggle to get out of the house and need a sight test or hearing test in your own home, we have information in our Community Directory.